juef17/dwrandomizer/README.md

 #### Winter Theme ####

 Thanks to Cyberdark86, Angel_FM and friends, you can now save a very wintery-looking Alefgard!
+This will change a seed's checksum.

 #### Radish Finish ####

 A new way to win the game: talk to the radish vendor while carrying Gwaelin so you can share those sweet, sweet radishes with her.

+#### DW4 Running ####

+Make the game use the Dragon Warrior IV mechanics for running away from an enemy.
+It goes like this:
+- On your first and second run attempt in a battle, you have a 50% chance to get away.
+- On your third run attempt in a battle, you have a 75% chance to get away.
+- On your fourth run attempt, or if the enemy's asleep, you're guaranteed to get away.

+This flag overrides both `Easy Charlock` and `Alternate Running Algorithm`.

 ## Known Notable Issues ##